nodejs/build/doc/process/jenkins_job_configuation_access.md

 we ask that the working group limits this access to those individuals that require it, and when appropriate, the length of time access is granted.
-In addition, since build resources are finate we also ask that the working group members are mindful of the number of long-running jobs that they start.
+In addition, since build resources are finite we also ask that the working group members are mindful of the number of long-running jobs that they start.
 In particular, spawning long-running jobs on arm and windows can easily pile up.